Patients’ Rights and Responsibilities

 - You are responsible for assisting your health care providers in effectively measuring and treating your pain.

-If Fulton County Health Center does not address your safety or care concern, it may be reported to:
+If Fulton County Health Center does not address your safety or care concern, it may be reported to The Joint Commission by utilizing one of the following methods: